Where Are The Websites Stored?

 Some small text files that we call cookies are also saved on your pc.
 These are related to your behavior when you visit the site.
 For example, you visit youtube and watch a song from your favorite singer.
 The next time the youtube homepage will suggest other songs from this singer.
 This is happening because of the cookies.
 The webpage you see is adjusted based on your previous behavior.

-How Much Data Is On The Internet?
+How Much Data Are On The Internet?

 We will provide you with 2 different estimations here for you to have a better understanding.